mrampiah/mrampiah.github.io/_posts/projects/2017-12-18-weRideshare.md

 ---
-layout: page
+layout: post
-title:  "WeRideShare"
+title:  WeRideShare
 date:   2017-12-18 14:38:00 -0500
-categories: projects
+category: projects
+icon: fa-car
 ---

 For my Android class, I was part of a 3-person team which created WeRideshare.
 The goal of the app is to provide an easy-to-use and consistent system which connects users with similar commutes and facilitate carpooling.